gitlabhq/gitlabhq/doc/ci/yaml/README.md

     url: https://$CI_BUILD_REF_NAME.review.example.com/
 ```

-The `deploy to production` job will be marked as doing deployment to
+The `deploy as review app` job will be marked as deployment to
-`production` environment.
+dynamically created `review-apps/branch-name` environment.

+This environment should be accessible under `https://branch-name.review.example.com/`.

 ### artifacts